 Visit the Hearst Information Centre for information on activities in the area and hunting and fishing guides.
-You won’t miss its impressive statues of wolves and moose.
+Watch for its impressive statues of wolves and moose.

 Hearst makes a great base for outdoor recreation.
 Charter a float plane to remote lakes for hunting and fishing trips.
 There are a number of provincial parks in the area.
 Fushimi Lake Provincial Park and Nagagamisis Provincial Park have hiking trails and great fishing for Walleye and Pike.
 Enjoy the walking trails in town along the Mattawishkwia River.

-The Ecomuseum contains exhibits of Northern Ontario’s past.
+The Ecomuseum, at the corner of 9th and Kitchener Streets, contains exhibits of Northern Ontario’s past.

 The Heritage Sawmill Marketplace celebrates the logging and paper industry.
 See tools from the 1920s and ‘30s and learn about the families who settled in this area.